saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_03_Create a Kubernetes Cluster.md

-1. Run the following command in the cloud shell, this will directly pull the yaml file needed from the godeploy github to deploy the AKS application
+1. Run the following command in the cloud shell, this will directly pull the yaml file needed from github to deploy the AKS application

      ```cli
     kubectl apply -f https://raw.githubusercontent.com/MicrosoftLearning/AZ-500-Azure-Security/master/Allfiles/Labs/Mod2_Lab03/azure-vote.yaml